 I've included only the books I personally own and feel are very helpful.

-Important note: I try to update this page regularly to ensure that the links to the books I've listed are accurate.
-Sometimes things happen during that time, so please be sure to check that the edition you are getting is the most recent, and/or that the link you go to is the correct one.
+[Important note: I try to update this page regularly to ensure that the links to the books I've listed are accurate.
+Sometimes things happen between updates, so please be sure to check that the edition you are getting is the most recent, and/or that the link you go to is the correct one.
 I'd appreciate an email if you find any problems.
-Thanks!
+Thanks!]

 Practical English Usage by Michael Swan, published by Oxford University Press - This book is my grammar bible.
 If you don't buy any other ESL grammar book, buy this one.
 I'm serious.
 It answers 99% of the questions you (or your students) could ever have about English grammar.

 Longman Advanced American Dictionary - Although this isn't specifically an ESL dictionary, I would still call it the best ESL dictionary I've come across.
 Rather than overwhelming the English language learner with outdated and seldom-used definitions, its definitions are those commonly used today.
 Longman makes a few dictionaries.
-Be sure to get the one with the exact title above.
+Be sure to get this exact title.
 Click here to read my more thorough review of the best ESL dictionary.